 I have recently come up with the idea to add a new rubric to my blog that will deal with the forthcoming translations of important works of literature or the anticipated publication of already completed translations.
 I am especially interested in the books that had remained untranslated into English for too long.
 All these posts will bear the title “Forthcoming”.
 I hope the few readers that check out The Untranslated from time to time will get as excited at the prospect of finally immersing themselves into the work previously unavailable in English as I did.

-If this is true, already this autumn we’ll have the chance to approach the intransigent genius of Arno Schmidt’s major novel that has been compared to no less than Finnegans Wake.
+For English-language readers this publication is a literary event of the decade, if not the century.
+Already this autumn we’ll have the chance to approach the intransigent genius of Arno Schmidt’s major novel that has been compared to no less than Finnegans Wake.
 Just like Joyce’s creation, Zettels Traum is believed to be impossible to translate, and, of course, what we will get will be as much Woods’ accomplishment as that of Arno Schmidt.
-The only worry that I have is the possible price of the volume.
-You have to be really well-heeled to afford the recent German edition.
+Personally, I am looking forward to comparing Woods’ translation to the original which contains thousands of puns, many of which are multilingual.
+The good news is that Bottom’s Dream is by far more affordable than the recent hardcover German edition: one has to be really well-heeled to buy that.